caraortizmah/BindingInteraction/BindingInteraction/README.md

 If you are a user developer and you have already initialize the `MHCBI` pipeline, you must execute ./clean.sh in the `git path` where you downloaded the pipeline (downloaded by yourself or using the git clone command); clean.sh places scripts as the initial pipeline configuration.

-Execute ./clean.sh prior to make a pull request.
+Execute ./clean.sh prior to making a pull request.
 You can make a pull request if you consider that your source code changes are important and might improve the pipeline.